 So what can I do to protect my privacy?

-To stop ISPs getting hold of your data, you need to mask all of your browsing behaviour by either using a VPN service such as VyprVPN, or virtual tunnel provider Tor.
+To stop ISPs getting hold of your data, you need to mask all of your browsing behavior by either using a VPN service or virtual tunnel provider Tor.
 To stop advertisers following you around with ads, you need to clean your cookies every time you have finished browsing, which CCleaner Professional does automatically.
 You can get CCleaner Professional for PC, Mac or Android.
 As well as your cookies, it will also clean your browsing data and other files and settings which will also help protect your privacy and speed up your PC.

 We hope this helps!